 Although chip credit card technology (EMV) has significantly reduced fraudulent activity, it didn’t end it.
 In fact, criminals seem to thrive on challenge and the result is an endless back-and-forth between defense and fraudsters.
 This is a trend that probably won’t ever disappear but only continue to evolve.

-That’s why it’s critical for businesses to choose a credit card payment processing solution that offers the highest grade encryption and payment technology available.
+That’s why it’s critical for businesses to choose a credit card payment processing solution that offers a mobile first design with highest grade encryption and payment technology available, while also delivering a seamless mobile customer experience.

 Credit Card Payment Processing Swings Mobile